KapilDataEngineer/real-time-stock-market-data-analysis-using-kafka/README.md

-This project is used to have general understanding and hands-on on Apache Kafka
+This project explain general understanding and hands-on on Apache Kafka